speedment/speedment-doc/pages/getting_started.md

 </project>
 ```
 {% include tip.html content = "
-The Initializer also supports Speedment Enterprise.
-Always use the [Initializer](https://speedment.com/initializer) to get the most recent pom template for your project.
+Always use the [Initializer](https://speedment.com/initializer) to get the most recent pom-template for your project.
-" %}
+"%}

 {% include prev_next.html %}